-- tabs (dict) A dictionary that contains information about the size and location of the tabs - edges (array_like) The array of points which correspond to the edges of the mesh. - Extends ("": pybamm.SubMesh1D) - class pybamm.ScikitSubMesh2D (edges, coord_sys, tabs)
+- edges (array_like) The array of points which correspond to the edges of the mesh. - Extends ("": pybamm.SubMesh1D) - class pybamm.ScikitSubMesh2D (edges, coord sys, tabs)

-1.5.4 2D Sub Meshes
+3.5.4 2D Sub Meshes

 2D submesh class.
 Contains information about the 2D finite element mesh.
 Note: This class only allows for the use of piecewise-linear triangular finite elements.